Strength After 60: The Key Workout to Keep You Active

 Decline in Other Groups

-In contrast, the moderate-intensity group initially experienced increased leg strength at the end of the one-year program.
+In contrast, the moderate-intensity group initially experienced increased leg strength by the end of the one-year program.

 The control group, which did the least exercise, exhibited the most significant loss in leg strength over the same period.